josefsirucka/PerfectResult/README.md

 ## Description

 This library offers a standardized way to represent the outcomes of operations, whether successful or failed.
 It includes both generic and non-generic implementations, allowing for flexibility and robust error handling in your .NET applications.

-## Getting Started

-Dependencies

-    .NET 8
-    An IDE like Visual Studio or VS Code for .NET development

 ## Installing via NuGet